Goals of the comprehensive plan update

 • Promote economic development and improve mixed-use areas near commercial nodes

-The plan update could help direct investment in new community centers and parks, commercial businesses and residential development.
+The update, for example, could help direct investment in new community centers and parks, commercial businesses and residential development.

 Demographic and other data developed as part of a regional transportation plan adopted by the Gainesville-Hall Metropolitan Planning Organization last year will serve as a foundation for the comprehensive update, officials said.

-An online survey, which has already been filled out by more than 100 residents, is available and neighborhood associations are asked to participate.
+An online survey is available, and neighborhood associations are asked to participate.